Do you want to calculate your company value simply and easily?

 Assess risk factors

-• Risk Assessment: Identify the specific risks your organization faces.
+• Risk assessment: Identify the specific risks your business faces.
 These can be economic risks, competitive risks, legal risks or operational risks.

-• Set risk level: Rate how high the risk is to your company on a scale from low to high.
-This can be subjective but should be based on thorough analysis.
+• Set risk level: Rate the risk to your business on a scale from low to high.
+This may be subjective, but should be based on thorough analysis.

-• Multiplier adjustment: The higher the risk, the lower the multiplier should be.
-This means that with higher risks, your company will have a lower enterprise value.
+• Adjusting the multiplier: The higher the risk, the lower the multiplier should be.
+This means that if the risks are higher, your company will have a lower enterprise value.

 Growth potential

 • Long-term and short-term view: Consider both long-term and short-term growth potential.
-Long-term growth can significantly increase value, while short-term forecasts are relevant to current decisions.
+Long-term growth can significantly increase value, while short-term forecasts are relevant for current decisions.

-• Multiplier adjustment: The higher the expected growth, the higher the multiplier can be.
+• Adjusting the multiplier: The higher the expected growth, the higher the multiplier can be.
 A company with strong growth potential will have a higher value.